sercrod/sercrod/docs/guide/5-lifecycle-save-and-load.en.md

 ## Beginner notes
 - The file format is JSON.
-- The saved data reflects the current state of the Nablla element.
+- The saved data reflects the current state of the Sercrod element.
-- The browser will usually name it something like `Nablla-20251021-151515.json`.
+- The browser will usually name it something like `Sercrod-20251021-151515.json`.
 - Saving happens entirely in the browser; no data is sent anywhere.

 ---

 ## How it fits your page
 - Use `*save` on a button or clickable element.
-- When clicked, Nablla serializes the element’s data and downloads it.
+- When clicked, Sercrod serializes the element’s data and downloads it.
 - Pair it with `*load` to restore the same state later.

 ---

 ## Event
-- Fires a `nablla-saved` event after completion.
+- Fires a `sercrod-saved` event after completion.
 - The event’s `detail` object includes a `json` field containing the serialized data.
 - For complete event details, see the Event Reference.